xenx-efy/birthday-congrats-generator/README.md

 # Birthday Congrats Generator

-Generates congrats example and  put it into clipboard
+Generates birthday congrats example and put it into clipboard